Codeinwp/otter-blocks/.github/PULL_REQUEST_TEMPLATE.md

 ### Checklist before the final review

+- [ ] Visual elements are not affected by independent changes.
-- [ ] It is at least compatible with the minimum WordPress version.
+- [ ] It is at least compatible with the [minimum WordPress version](https://wordpress.org/plugins/otter-blocks/).
 - [ ] It loads additional script in frontend only if it is required.
 - [ ] Does not impact the [Core Web Vitals](https://web.dev/vitals/).
 - [ ] In case of deprecation, old blocks are safely migrated.